Penta301/RestaurantFrontend/README.md

 # What is this about?

-This is a project who wants to help restaurants and coffeshops, to give a better experience to his customers.
+This is a project who wants to help restaurants and coffee shops, to give a better experience to his customers.

 ## What technologies are implicated?